saar-win/personal-projects/argus/README.md

-# This Sample-app deployment by customizing helm chart.
+# This Simple-app deployment by customizing helm chart.
 # Included files:
 #
 ```